Jofre-Problem/SegoeHUD/README.md

 # SegoeHUD
 TF2 Interface similar of Windows OS.
 This was the projet called JofreHUD before being a FPS focused.
+WARNING: This HUD is still on early development!
+Really!

 # HUD Structure
 Well!
 This is the first ever implementation of JofreHUD I made!